mbukatov/tendrl-wiki/Tendrl-Package-Installation-Reference(Revised)----[WIP].md

     datasource_host = <IP of graphite server>
     ```

+19. Run monitoring-integration

+    ```
+    tendrl-monitoring-integration
+    ```

-18. Open the following URL in the browser
+20. Open the following URL in the browser

     ```
     http://<IP of the server>